9 Places to Cash a Check (Including Handwritten Checks)

 • Safeway

-The check cashing fees for grocery stores can be free, up to 2% of the balance or $6 per check.
+Check-cashing fees for grocery stores can be free up to 2% of the balance or $6 per check.
 Each store has a different cashing policy.

-Some grocers waive the check cashing fee if you choose store credit instead of cash.
-If you buy groceries at that particular supermarket, this is the better option.
+Some grocers waive the check-cashing fee if you choose store credit instead of cash.
+If you buy groceries at that particular supermarket, this is a better option.

 5. Gas Station Travel Centers